 In this installment of Monday Morning Minutes, DoubleLine portfolio managers Jeff Mayberry and Samuel Lau discuss the April 19-23 market week, including quiet U.S. bond and stock markets and strong price moves in commodities, led by corn and Kansas wheat.
 They also explain why April 26-30 might prove more volatile than the previous week.
-For the Question of the Week, Jeff and Sam analyze the supply and demand fundamentals of the crude oil market and why they are cautiously positive on the price of the black gold in the months and quarters ahead.
+For the question of the week (starts at 6:28), Jeff and Sam analyze the supply and demand fundamentals of the crude oil market and why they are cautiously positive on the price of the black gold in the months and quarters ahead.
 That outlook comes with the caveats that the economy continues to recover and oil production remains disciplined.

 The views and opinions expressed herein are as of the date recorded and should not be construed as an offer to buy or sell any securities.
 Such views/opinions may differ from those of DoubleLine Capital or other of its affiliates and are subject to change without notice.
 DoubleLine has no obligation to provide any updates or changes.
 The following audio presentations represent DoubleLine’s intellectual property.
 No portion of these presentations may be published, reproduced, transmitted or rebroadcast in any media in any form without the express written permission of DoubleLine.
 DoubleLine has no obligation to provide any updates or changes.
 To receive permission from DoubleLine please contact [email protected].

 Neither DoubleLine nor any of its affiliates makes any representation or warranty as to the accuracy or completeness of the statements or any information contained in this podcast and any liability therefore (including in respect of direct, indirect or consequential loss or damage) is expressly disclaimed.